SuzeShardlow/SuzeShardlow.github.io/_posts/2020-09-20-what-to-watch-out-for-when-picking-an-estate-agent.md

 ## Fees

 Bricks and mortar estate agents (ie those with a physical sales office on the high street) generally charge a percentage of the final sale price.
+In the past year I have seen anything from 0.7% to 1.2% plus VAT for sole agency.

+You can negotiate the fee.
+I always negotiate the fee.
+I asked each agent what their fee was, then decided which agent I liked the most.
+I then asked that agent to match the lowest fee.

-In the past year I have seen anything from 0.7% to 1.2% plus VAT.
-The less you can pay, the better, but bear in mind that if the agent is only getting a small percentage, then there is little incentive for them to strive to get a couple of extra grand out of your seller.
+The less you have to shell out, the more goes in your pocket, but bear in mind that if the agent is only getting a small percentage, then there is little incentive for them to strive to get a couple of extra grand out of your seller.

+## Sole agency/muliple agency

+You can either instruct one agency to market your property, or you can put it on with several agencies at the same time.
+I have noticed that sellers tend to go with multiple agencies if they want a quick sale, or they have been trying to sell their house for a long time and haven't been able to agree a sale.

+The fees for multiple agency are higher than for sole agency.

+Contract/agency agreement wording